Separation and cut edge in macroscopic clusters for metric graph Gaussian free fields: Introduction

 }

 {

 }

-\begin{remark}[Bernoulli percolation] For critical Bernoulli percolation on the triangular lattice, the clusters have been well understood, and in fact exhibit behavior similar to that of the GFF sign clusters considered here.
+\begin{remark}[Bernoulli percolation] For critical Bernoulli percolation on the triangular lattice, the clusters have been well understood.
 Specifically, the groundbreaking work \cite{SMIRNOV2001239} proved that the boundary of a cluster converges to $\mathrm{SLE}_6$.
 Based on this result, \cite{camia2006two, camia2007critical} (see \cite{SLECLE} for a comprehensive review) constructed the full scaling limit of all cluster boundaries, consisting of continuum loops which locally behave like $\mathrm{SLE}_6$ curves.
-Moreover, as stated in \cite[Theorem 2]{camia2006two}, these loops touch each other frequently, which reflects the same behavior for the critical clusters.
+Moreover, as stated in \cite[Theorem 2]{camia2006two}, these loops touch each other frequently, which is consistent with the behavior of GFF sign clusters established in Theorem \ref{thm_minimal_distance}.

 \end{remark}